misialq/ncbi-datasets-pyclient/docs/TaxonomyApi.md

     include_subtree = False # bool | This field is deprecated because all requests include the subtree, so it has no effect (optional) (default to False) ranks = [ncbi.datasets.openapi.V2reportsRankType()] # List[V2reportsRankType] | Only include taxons of the provided ranks.
 If empty, return all ranks. (optional) page_size = 20 # int | The maximum number of taxids to return.
 Default is 20 and maximum is 1000.
-If the number of results exceeds the page size, `page_token` can be used to retrieve the remaining results. (optional) (default to 20) page_token = 'page_token_example' # str | A page token is returned from a `GetRelatedTaxids` call with more than `page_size` results.
-Use this token, along with the previous `TaxonomyRelatedIdRequest` parameters, to retrieve the next page of results.
+If the number of results exceeds the page size, `page_token` can be used to retrieve the remaining results. (optional) (default to 20) page_token = 'page_token_example' # str | A page token is returned when the results count exceeds `page size`.
+Use this token along with previous request parameters to retrieve the next page of results.
 When `page_token` is empty, all results have been retrieved. (optional)

     try:
         # Use taxonomic identifier to get related taxonomic identifiers, such as children